jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 As you can see, the 3 x 50GB disks have now been added and the total (150 GiB) capacity is available under the data: section.

-Now we need to create a ceph storage pool ready for Kubernetes to consume from &#8211; the default name of this pool is &#8216;rbd&#8217; (if not specified), but it is strongly recommended to name it differently from the default when using for k8s so I&#8217;ve created a storage pool called &#8216;kube&#8217; in this example (again running from the mycluster folder on the admin node):<figure class="wp-block-image">
+Now we need to create a ceph storage pool ready for Kubernetes to consume from - the default name of this pool is 'rbd' (if not specified), but it is strongly recommended to name it differently from the default when using for k8s so I've created a storage pool called 'kube' in this example (again running from the mycluster folder on the admin node):<figure class="wp-block-image">

 <img loading="lazy" decoding="async" width="105" height="32" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/ceph-admin-btn.png" alt="" class="wp-image-880" /> </figure>

 <pre class="EnlighterJSRAW" data-enlighter-language="msdos" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">$ sudo ceph osd pool create kube 30 30
 pool 'kube' created</pre>

-The two &#8217;30&#8217;s are important &#8211; you should review the ceph documentation <a href="http://docs.ceph.com/docs/mimic/rados/configuration/pool-pg-config-ref" target="_blank" rel="noopener" class="broken_link">here</a> for Pool, PG and CRUSH configuration to establish values for PG and PGP appropriate to your environment.
+The two '30's are important - you should review the ceph documentation <a href="http://docs.ceph.com/docs/mimic/rados/configuration/pool-pg-config-ref" target="_blank" rel="noopener" class="broken_link">here</a> for Pool, PG and CRUSH configuration to establish values for PG and PGP appropriate to your environment.

 We now associated this pool with the rbd (RADOS block device) application so it is available to be used as a RADOS block device:<figure class="wp-block-image">